 How long does it take to digest a protein shake?

 How long does it take to digest a protein shake?
-How long does it take to digest protein powder?
-Learn more about protein shakes and powders, and what makes some easier to digest than others.
+Learn more about protein shakes, and what makes some easier to digest than others.

 What is digestion?